 He then proceeds to build this special connection with this supposedly great guy by associating himself with him -“deep conversation”, also a slight dig at our conversation-.

-As we’ve seen a couple of times, the worst kind of social climbing don’t people don’t just raise the climber’s status, but lower the status of others as well.
+As we’ve seen a couple of times, the worst kind of social climbing doesn’t just raise the climber’s status, but lowers the status of others as well (value-taking social climbing).

 Here it’s a bit less obvious, but it’s there.